 Aggregate Recession Probability Estimate

-The aggregate recession model probability estimate remained constant at 0.1% in July.
-According to the model, the probability that the U.S. is currently in a recession continues to be extremely remote.
+The aggregate recession model probability estimate decreased from a revised value of 0.2% in June to 0.1% in July.
+According to the model, the probability that the U.S. is currently in a recession is extremely remote.

 Aggregate Peak-Trough Probability Estimate